ngrok/ngrok-docs/docs/secure-tunnels/agentless.md

 ## ngrok Agent Libraries

-ngrok Agent libraries allow you to embed ngrok functionality in your code without having to manage another process or bundling the ngrok binary in your project.
-Allowing you to control ngrok tunnels and configuration programmatically.
+Agent libraries embed ngrok in your app's code.
+You don't have to manage another process or bundle the ngrok agent with your project.
+They allow you to create ngrok endpoints and define configuration programatically.

 ### List of ngrok Agent Libraries: